dolbeysystems/fusion-cac-web-docs/content/administrative-user-guide/reporting/user-reports/_index.md

 system events being displayed.
 (Filtering: Max of 1 user selected; max of 1 day selected).
 The date range on this report is the Date & Time of the action of the activity.

->[!caution] Not Available For Scheduling
-> This report is not available within Scheduled Reports.

 #### User Detail Report

 This report shows the detail of the accounts that are coded including re-submits, the codes